 Each grade level has a different set of requirements (competency tasks and checkpoints to be completed throughout the year) to earn this award at the end of the year.
 At the end of year awards ceremony, a bobcat pennant is received along with a pin for that year the first year a student earns this award.
 For every subsequent year a student earns the award they will earn a pin for the current year.
 Click on the following links to see a printable version of those requirements:

-Students from each grade will be chosen by the faculty as the students who best exemplify the leadership habit of the month (two per class).
-Students will be invited to a Leadership Luau that will be packed with tropical fun and celebration of their efforts.
-A picture will be taken and put on display in the library.
+Students from each class will be chosen by their teacher as the student of the week who best exemplify the leadership habit of the month.
+Students and parents will be invited to a Principal's Pride ceremony that will take place on Wednesday mornings in the Media Center to celebrate their efforts.
+Student names will be posted on a bulletin board and put on display in the library.

 Each teacher will use classroom incentives for students who follow the classroom expectations.
 See your child’s teacher for more details.